 Although you can buy officially-licenced versions of Rietveld crate chair here, you can also construct one yourself using plans you’ll find in the Dutch/English Edition of How to Construct Rietveld Furniture as photographer Hans Jan Dürr did below.
 What a beauty!

-As for buying an Adirondack chair, we have our eye on the the good-looking, inexpensive, meant-to-weather Cypress Wood Adirondack Chair on Amazon.
+As for buying an Adirondack chair, we have our eye on the the good-looking reclining and folding (yes!) pine adirondak chair on Amazon.
 The classic Westport chair (top photo) modeled after Lee’s original design, is available from The Spruce Point Inn for about $500.